-In this role, Hudnutt is primarily responsible for growing assets and revenues for Rabo AgriFinance, ensuring strong adoption of Risk Culture within the first line of defense and assuring a positive customer experience.
+Hudnutt is primarily responsible for growing assets and revenues for Rabo AgriFinance, ensuring strong adoption of risk culture within the first line of defense and assuring a positive customer experience.
 Hudnutt works collaboratively across functions to ensure Rabo AgriFinance is balancing financial performance, customer experience and risk.

 Hudnutt began his career with Rabo AgriFinance in May 2002.
 Prior to his current role, he served as EVP – Joint Head, Business Development.
 He has also held the positions of Senior Credit Analyst, Credit Administrator, Special Assets Manager, Senior Credit Officer and Chief Risk Officer.

 Raised in Iowa, Hudnutt graduated with honors from the University of Northern Iowa with a Bachelor of Arts in finance and Spanish.
 He earned a Master of Business Administration in management, graduating with honors in 2008.
 Curt is also an alumnus of the Harvard Business School’s Executive Education Program having completed the General Management Program in 2015.

 Shawn Smeins serves as Deputy Head of Rural, North America, for Rabobank.